-The ship’s other features will include three giant water slides, a water park, a climbing garden and a mini golf course, as well as a wide range of public areas and deck spaces for relaxing.
+The ship’s other features include three giant water slides, a water park, a climbing garden and a mini golf course, as well as a wide range of public areas and deck spaces for relaxing.

 AIDAnova cruise ship propulsion and performance

-The engines will be driven by environmentally friendly LNG, which reduces harmful emissions.
+Engines are driven by environmentally friendly LNG, which reduces harmful emissions.